aasem/microtask/README.md

 ## 🐛 Troubleshooting

-### Database Connection Issues
+### Database Issues
-- Verify SQL Server is running
-- Check credentials in `.env` file
-- Ensure SQL Server is configured to allow TCP/IP connections
+- Ensure the `database` directory exists and is writable
-- Check firewall settings
+- If you encounter database errors, try deleting `database/taskmanagement.db` and restarting the server (schema will be recreated automatically)
+- Check that the `DB_PATH` environment variable (if set) points to a valid location

+### Seeding Issues
+- If seed fails, ensure the backend dependencies are installed (`npm install` in the `backend` directory)
+- The seed script will skip if users already exist - delete the database file to re-seed
+- Verify the database file is not locked by another process

 ### Frontend Not Connecting to Backend
 - Ensure backend is running on port 5000